sorrir/node-bluetooth/README.md

 }
 ```

-Methods can be overwritten if the already implemented interface is extended further, however `this._init()` has to be called again in the constructor, otherwise changes are not reflected.
+Methods can be overwritten if the already implemented interface is extended further, however `this._init()` has to be called again in the constructor of the expanding class, otherwise changes are not reflected.

 ##### Signals